 Bulgaria, formally the Republic of Bulgaria, is located in Southeast Europe.
 In its north located Romania, in west Serbia and North Macedonia, Turkey and Greece to the south, and the Black Sea to the east.

 “Sofia” is the capital and largest city along with Burgas, Plovdiv and Varna.
-Bulgaria has extraordinary Human Development Index ranking 51st in the world in 2018 and holds the 38th position in Newsweek’s rankings of the world’s best countries to live in, measuring health, education, political environment and economic dynamism.
+Bulgaria has extraordinary Human Development Index ranking 51st in the world in 2018 and holds the 38th position in Newsweek’s rankings of the world’s best countries to live in, measuring education, political environment, economic dynamism and healthcare system.

 Lev (Bulgarian currency) is one of the strongest currencies around the world compared to US dollar and Euro.